Post-polio syndrome

 The precise mechanism that causes PPS is unknown.
-It shares many features with chronic fatigue syndrome, but unlike that disorder it tends to be progressive and can cause loss of muscle strength.
+It shares many features with myalgic encephalomyelitis/chronic fatigue syndrome, but unlike that disorder it tends to be progressive and can cause loss of muscle strength.
 Treatment is primarily limited to adequate rest, conservation of available energy, and supportive measures, such as leg braces and energy-saving devices such as powered wheelchairs, analgesia (pain relief), and sleep aids.

 Signs and symptoms

-After a period of prolonged stability, individuals who had been infected and recovered from polio begin to experience new signs and symptoms, characterised by muscular atrophy (decreased muscle mass), weakness, pain, and fatigue in limbs that were originally affected or in limbs that did not seem to have been affected at the time of the initial polio illness.
+After a period of prolonged stability, some people who recover from polio infections begin to experience new signs and symptoms, characterised by muscular atrophy, weakness, pain, and limb fatigue.
 PPS is a very slowly progressing condition marked by periods of stability followed by new declines in the ability to carry out usual daily activities.
 Most patients become aware of their decreased capacity to carry out daily routines due to significant changes in mobility and decreasing upper limb function and lung capability.
 Fatigue is often the most disabling symptom; even slight exertion often produces disabling fatigue and can also intensify other symptoms.
 Problems breathing or swallowing, sleep-related breathing disorders, such as sleep apnea, and decreased tolerance for cold temperatures are other notable symptoms.

 Increased activity during healthy years between the original infection and onset of PPS can amplify the symptoms.
 Thus, contracting polio at a young age can result in particularly disabling PPS symptoms.

 A possible early occurring and long-lasting sign is a slight jitter exhibited in handwriting.